 Size: 2' 0" – 4' 0" high x 18" – 3' 0" wide.

 We owe a round of applause to Dr. Allen Armitage for his University of Georgia plant trials, which produced this highly acclaimed selection of Arkansas resident, Vernonia lettermannii.
 Distinguished by dainty-looking thread-like green leaves, the robust, yet compact, attractively branched mounding habit affords small, tubular bright purple blooms housed in showy terminal sprays.
-Possessing both a herculean mettle and ultrafine texture, "Iron Butterfly" demands free-draining niches, extends seasonal interest with warm rusty toned autumn flower color plus triumphs over hot dry conditions as well as sandy, infertile rock-strewn sites.
+Possessing both a herculean mettle and ultrafine texture, ‘Iron Butterfly’ demands free-draining niches, extends seasonal interest with warm rusty-toned autumn flowers plus triumphs over hot dry conditions as well as sandy, infertile rock-strewn sites.

 Size: 2' 0" – 3' 0" high x 18" – 2' 0" wide.